 With a goal towards strengthening local capacity and developing sustainable solutions, LHSS partners with key stakeholders in Honduras, including the Interagency Intersectoral Board of Health and Migration (Mesa Interagencial Intersectoral de Salud y Migración (MIISM)).
 LHSS also collaborates with USAID and regional stakeholders, including the International Organization for Migration, Pan American Health Organization, Joint United Nations Programme on HIV/AIDS, Interagency Coordination Platform for Refugees and Migrants.

-Specifically, LHSS is strengthening the capacity of the Government of Honduras and its partners to:
+LHSS is working with the Government of Honduras and its partners to:

-- Strengthen social health protection mechanisms to increase access to high-quality health services for migrant women
+- Enhance social health protection mechanisms that increase access to high-quality health services for migrant women.